virtapi/installimage/CONTRIBUTING.md

 ### Update the related GitHub issue.
 If there is a GitHub issue associated with the change you submitted, then you should update the ticket to include the location of your branch, along with any other commentary you may wish to make.

-This guide is based on the CONTRIBUTING.md from Puppetlabs Inc.
+This guide is based on the CONTRIBUTING.md from Puppetlabs Inc and Vox Pupuli.